rkolbi/Wash-n-Cure/README.md

 -Over the Air (OTA) updating.
 Update link is the revision number displayed in the footer.

--Simple web interface employing simple AJAX & JSON to change wash and cure times, commit new times to EEPROM, OTA firmware update (.BIN file), and stop all functions.
+-Simple web interface employing simple AJAX & JSON to change wash and cure times, commit new times to EEPROM, OTA firmware update (.BIN file), and pause/stop all functions.

 -Button functions as:
 When no functions are active: SW1 = Starts Cure      SW2 = Starts Wash     SW3 = EEPROM Menu